Ebrahim Raisi: Clerical credentials

-He began his studies at the Qom Seminary at the age of 15.
+Raisi began his studies at the Qom Seminary at the age of 15.
 He then decided to study in the Navvab school for a short time.
 After that, he went to Ayatollah Sayyed Muhammad Mousavi Nezhad school, where he studied while also teaching other students.
 In 1976, he went to Qom to continue his studies at the Ayatollah Borujerdi school.

 He was a student of Seyyed Hossein Borujerdi, Morteza Motahhari, Abolghasem Khazali, Hossein Noori Hamedani, Ali Meshkini and Morteza Pasandideh.
 Raisi also passed his "KharejeFeqh" (external-Fiqh) to Seyyed Ali Khamenei and Mojtaba Tehrani.
 According to Alex Vatanka of the Middle East Institute, Raisi's "exact religious qualification" is a "sore point".

-"For a while" prior to investigation by the Iranian media, he "referred to himself" as "Ayatollah" on his personal website.
+"For a while" before investigation by the Iranian media, he "referred to himself" as "Ayatollah" on his website.
 However, according to Vatanka, the media "publicized his lack of formal religious education" and credentials, after which Raisi ceased claiming to hold the aforementioned rank.
 After this investigation and criticism he "refer[ed] to himself as hojat-ol-eslam", a clerical rank immediately beneath that of Ayatollah.

 Raisi subsequently again declared himself an Ayatollah shortly before the 2021 presidential election.
-The decree by Supreme Leader Ali Khamenei appointing him as President, refers to him as a hojat-ol-eslam.
+The decree by Supreme Leader Ali Khamenei appointing him as President, referred to him as a hojat-ol-eslam.

 Judicial career

 Early years

 In 1981, he was appointed the prosecutor of Karaj.
-Later on, he was also appointed as Prosecutor of Hamadan and served both positions together.
+Later on, he was also appointed Prosecutor of Hamadan and served both positions together.
 He was simultaneously active in two cities more than 300 km away from each other.
-After four months, he was appointed as Prosecutor of Hamadan Province.
+After four months, he was appointed Prosecutor of Hamadan Province.

 Tehran deputy prosecutor

-He was appointed as Deputy prosecutor of Tehran in 1985 and moved to the capital.
+He was appointed Deputy prosecutor of Tehran in 1985 and moved to the capital.
 After three years and in early 1988, he was placed in the attention of Ruhollah Khomeini and received special provisions (independent from judiciary) from him to address legal issues in some provinces like Lorestan, Semnan and Kermanshah.